 If you like, you can sparkle up your ornaments with glitter.
 I used some glitter pens I got from a discount store.

 How did your cinnamon dough ornaments turn out?
 I hope you found these instructions helpful!
-If you have any questions or comments, or just want to say hi, please contact me with this handy form.
+If you have any questions or comments, or just want to say hi, please contact me with this handy form .

-Check the other homemade ornament tutorials on my Homemade Christmas Gifts page.
+Check my other homemade ornament tutorials here.